flex

 grid-dense

-can be used as a quick way to reorder grid items: packing so later items into earlier empty cells if there’s enough space for them.
+can be used as a quick way to automatically reorder grid items: packing later items into earlier empty cells if there’s enough space for them.
 There is a dense packing example below, after where we have described per-item control.

 <div class="grid equal-3-cols">